-Photos of the sunsets, photos of the beautiful white houses and blue domes, pre-wedding photos of the Asiatic couples, honeymoon photos, couple’s photos, beautiful girls’ in a floating dresses photos… photos of everything.
+Photos of the sunsets or photos of the beautiful white houses and blue domes.
+Pre-wedding photos of Asian couples, honeymoon photos, couple’s photos.
+You name it, beautiful girls’ in a floating dresses photos… photos of everything.

 Speaking of Oia, once you get all your perfect shots done, we suggest visiting the nearby Amoudy Bay and have a nice dinner by the sea.

 You will reach Amoudy Bay just following around 300 stairs down in the direction of the sea.
 Once you get there, you will see that there are few fancy restaurants with outside sitting area overlooking the sea.

 In the high season it is recommendable to book the table in advance.
 Anyways, we were able to get a table without booking so, I guess booking is not mandatory.

 After dinner you will have to climb the same 300 stairs up.
 If you want to go back to the center of Oia of course.

 In case you need some help on your way back, there are some donkeys.
 The are employed as a mean of transportation from Amoudy Bay to Oia.
 Something I would not ecommend but, there they are.